 I’m fairly certain the news aspect will stick around.
 The top-down communication of news in a company works, and there’s no serious competition in terms of delivering it.

 However, there’s another concept that will definitely disappear from the picture: the SAP approach of combining every conceivable function into a single system.
 I see a look of slight skepticism on your face now.
 Yes, I know that sounds a little strange – after all, we offer Linchpin as an intranet solution, which is very comprehensive when it comes to functions and applications.
-However, Linchpin is and will remain an intranet platform with all its limitations.
+However, Linchpin is and will remain an intranet platform that can offer all of this comprehensive functionality, without trying to be a jack-of-all-trades.

 For example, if you want to counter shadow IT where WhatsApp is used with an authorized messenger for real-time communication, you can’t seriously believe that the solution to this problem will be “included” in an intranet software package.
 That’s unrealistic and, in practice, it simply wouldn’t work.